kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/13-understanding-state.md

 ## What is state?
 * `state` is just an object that holds data that itself needs as well some children may need
+* This of `state` as a single source of truth

 ## "single source of truth"
-* Sometimes in jquery your data lives in multiple places
+* Sometimes in `jquery` your data lives in multiple places
   - maybe in a variable and some in a data attribute on a DOM element
   - Pull it out of there and put it back in and use that as a place to store your data
 * The representation of all of the data in our application
 * Each Component can have its own `state`
 * Think of `state` as one object that holds the data of all of our application or a piece of our application
 * We just want to update our data and let react take it from there
+* Remember in React we "don't want to touch the DOM"

 ### `state` in team of the day app
 * We have state with: